CoreySchneider-MSFT/GraphClientExamples/README.md

 ## Security Note

-Sensitive configuration (client secrets, tenant IDs) should be stored in `appsettings.development.json` which is excluded from source control.
+Sensitive configuration (client secrets, tenant IDs) should be stored in `appsettings.development.json` which is excluded from source control, or in 'dotnet user secrets' as best practice.